scorpido74/azure-docs.nl-nl/articles/active-directory/managed-identities-azure-resources/how-to-view-managed-identity-service-principal-cli.md

 ---
-title: Om weer te geven van de service-principal van een beheerde identiteit met Azure CLI
+title: View service principal of a managed identity - Azure CLI - Azure AD
-description: Stapsgewijze instructies voor het weergeven van de service-principal van een beheerde identiteit met Azure CLI.
+description: Step-by-step instructions for viewing the service principal of a managed identity using Azure CLI.
 services: active-directory
 documentationcenter: ''
 author: MarkusVi